WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CD.md

-I changed the trigger from `push` to `published` to run when tags are updated. (this did not work) I changed the trigger to only on versions 0, to see if it would work when i updated the version to 0.0.2. (this worked) I changed it to trigger for -v* tags, which should be all of them.
+I changed the trigger from `push` to `published` to run when tags are updated. (this did not work) I changed the trigger to only on versions 0, to see if it would work when i updated the version to 0.0.2. (this worked) I changed it to trigger for -v* tags, which should be all of them. (this worked) To check if it was only updating for new versions, I pushed without changing the git tag.